Glossary

 AMD

-• All Intel/AMD 64-bit processors: the term “amd64” is commonly used to refers to 64-bit processors due to the company’s role in developing this architecture.
+• All Intel/AMD 64-bit processors: the term “amd64” is commonly used to refer to 64-bit processors due to the company’s role in developing this architecture.

 Ansible